From Modular Decomposition Trees to Level-1 Networks: Pseudo-Cographs, Polar-Cats and Prime Polar-Cats: Main Ideas and Results

-Illustrative examples of pseudo-cographs are provided in Fig.\ \ref{fig:PseudoCograph}.
-As argued in Section \ref{sec:PsC}, none of the conditions (F1), (F2) and (F3) is dispensable.
+The following type of graphs will play a central role in this contribution. \begin{definition}[Pseudo-Cographs] A graph $G$ is a \emph{pseudo-cograph} if $|V(G)|\leq 2$ or if there are induced subgraphs $G_1,G_2\subseteq G$ and a vertex $v\in V(G)$ such that \begin{enumerate}[noitemsep] \item[(F1)] $V(G)=V(G_1)\cup V(G_2)$, $V(G_1)\cap V(G_2) = \{v\}$, $|V(G_1)|>1$ and $|V(G_2)|>1$; and \item[(F2)] $G_1$ and $G_2$ are cographs; and \item[(F3)] $G-v$ is either the join or the disjoint union of $G_1-v$ and $G_2-v$. \end{enumerate} In this case, we also say that $G$ is a \emph{$(v,G_1,G_2)$-pseudo-cograph}. \end{definition} We emphasize that $G$ can be a $(v,G_1,G_2)$-pseudo-cograph and a $(w,G'_1,G'_2)$-pseudo-cograph at the same time, see Section \ref{sec:PsC} for examples.
+Further illustrative examples of pseudo-cographs are provided in Fig.\ \ref{fig:PseudoCograph}.
+As we shall see in Section \ref{sec:PsC}, none of the conditions (F1), (F2) and (F3) is dispensable.
 Pseudo-cographs generalize the class of cographs (cf.\ Lemma \ref{lem:cographPscograph}).
-Moreover, the property of being a pseudo-graph is hereditary (Lemma \ref{lem:heri}) and pseudo-cographs are closed under complementation (Lemma \ref{lem:complement}).
+Moreover, the property of being a pseudo-cograph is hereditary (Lemma \ref{lem:heri}) and pseudo-cographs are closed under complementation (Lemma \ref{lem:complement}).
 Every connected induced subgraph $H$ of a pseudo-cograph $G$ must have diameter less or equal than four (Lemma \ref{lem:diam}) and thus, $G$ cannot contain induced paths of length larger than $5$ (Cor.\ \ref{cor:LongestPath}).
 The latter properties, however, do not characterize pseudo-cographs.

 If $G$ is a $(v,G_1,G_2)$-pseudo-cograph, then $G-v$ or $\overline{G-v}$ must be disconnected and, in particular, $G-v$ must be a cograph (cf.\ Obs.\ \ref{obs:G-v-Cograph}).
 As shown in Lemma \ref{lem:ConnComp-v}, every connected component of the disconnected graph in $\{G-v,\overline{G-v}\}$ must be entirely contained in either $G_1$ or $G_2$.
 Moreover, if there are two connected components $H$ and $H'$ such that subgraph induced by $V(H)\cup V(H')\cup\{v\}$ contains an induced $P_4$, then $H$ must be contained in $G_i$ and $H'$ in $G_j$ with $i,j\in \{1,2\}$ being distinct.
 The latter two results provide the foundation for further characterizations of pseudo-cographs by means of the connected components of the disconnected graph in $\{G-v,\overline{G-v}\}$, see Prop.\ \ref{prop:charPseudo} and Thm.\ \ref{thm:CharPsG}.